 With his sports career, Teemu has experience of being coached, and he has also seen several different ways to coach.
 It has given a lot for team leadership.

 As a Team Leader, I consider each salesperson as an individual.
 Everyone has their own things, which gives them motivation.
 It also depends on the individual, what kind of leadership works for each one.
 My job is to spar with salespeople and help them find their own source of motivation and passion for sales, if these happen to be lost.
 When individuals succeed well, so does the team, Teemu says.

 Teemu has noticed in his career that there can also be a lot of bureaucracy in sales and in team leadership, and everyone has their own way of leading.
 He himself wants to lead his team as practically as possible with a low hierarchy.

 – I always want to explain to the sellers why things are done the way they are done.
 It increases understanding and commitment to good practices.
 I am also selling in the field on a daily basis with both new and old salespeople to help them develop.
 It also makes possible an individual consideration in a great way.
 As a Team Leader, it is important to me that each salesperson feels that they are important and cared for in a team, Teemu explains his leadership practices.

 – The work feels meaningful when you see the team’s sales increasing.
-Team leadership also offers a lot of challenges, as development of each new sales person starts from the beginning.
+Team leadership also offers a lot of challenges, as the development of each new salesperson starts from the beginning.
 There are amazing people in our team.
-They are energetic, motivated and keep up a great team spirit.
+They are energetic, motivated, and keep up a great team spirit.
 However, you can never take a breather, as the focus has to stay on all the time.
 The work is challenging, but it also gives a lot, Teemu sums up.